 Without fancy photoshoots and heavily marketed campaigns, consumers perceive the brand as a grassroots operation with an authentic feel.
 Even the influencer ads presented natural and authentic imagery, rather than anything cosmetically FaceTuned.

-Many brands are looking for influencers and celebrities to have collaborations with, but not all collaborations take off the way Crocs’ collaborations do.
+Many brands are looking for influencers and celebrities to collaborate with, but not all collaborations take off the way Crocs’ collaborations do.

 One of the reasons Crocs’ influencer marketing campaigns are powerful is because they often choose celebrities that are already true fans of the brand.